cdrasmussen/cli-template/README.md

   * src/manual.clj
     An exercise in automating a manpage embedded in source code.
-    It is in it's own file so as not to force developers to deal with its verbosity when developing a simple utility where an embedded man page isn't apropos.
+    In it's own file so as not to force developers to deal with its verbosity when developing a simple utility where an embedded man page isn't apropos.

   * src/trace-ops.clj
-    Simple trace functions enabled by a boolean.
+    Simple trace functions enabled by a boolean which is currently toggled by a command line switch.

 ## Notice to Developers

   I wrote this to help developers, especially those new to Clojure.
-  To share your thoughts on this topic, please email me at rasmussen.cd@gmail.com with cli-template in the subject line.
+  To share your thoughts on this, email me at rasmussen.cd@gmail.com with cli-template in the subject.

 ## License